broisnischal/nestenv/README.md

 # [envnest](https://www.npmjs.com/package/envnest)

-## This package is in underdevelopment and should not be used in production.

 `envnest` is a TypeScript library for NestJS that provides type-safe environment variable validation and access using Zod schemas.

 ## Installation